benson338/Git-Cheat-Sheet/README.md

 `git remote add [alias] [url]`

+> add a git URL as an alias

 `git remote add origin https://github.com/brad/proshop_mern`

 > create a new connection to a remote repository.
 After adding a remote, you’ll be able to use 'origin' as a convenient shortcut for URL in other Git commands

+`git push [alias] [branch]`

+> transmit local branch commits to the remote repository branch

+`git push -u origin master` OR

+`git push origin master`
+`git branch --set-upstream-to master origin/master`

+> when you push to a remote and you use the --set-upstream flag git sets the branch you are pushing to as the remote tracking branch of the branch you are pushing

+> adding a remote tracking branch means that git then knows what you want to do when you git fetch, git pull or git push in future.
+It assumes that you want to keep the local branch and the remote branch it is tracking in sync and does the appropriate thing to achieve this

 #### Additional

 `git remote rm [alias]`

 > Remove the connection to the remote repository called [alias]

+`git remote rename [old-name] [new-name]`

+> rename a remote connection from [old-name] to [new-name]